tiepdotme/serenade-wind/_posts/2020-09-07-talk-like-a-pirate.md

 # In other news...

 Andrew and I will be heading out to Ft.
 Lauderdale next week for the haulout, marine survey and sea trial of our schooner, [s/v Rachel J Slocum](/about-rachel-j-slocum/).

-We'll be describing what we did during this phase of the due diligence process in a 5-part series, Survey and Sea Trial.
+As you remember, we were quite taken when we first saw her [online](/posts/when-first-we-saw-rachel-j-slocum/) as well as during [our first look trip](/posts/project-slocum-part-4/) in March.
+Typical [boat purchases](/posts/boat-purchase/) will close 30 days after the escrow opens.
+Due to the coronavirus pandemic, our escrow has lasted a few months.
+In the next phase of the due diligence process, we'll describe what we happened during our trip in a 5-part series, Survey and Sea Trial.

 Also, we wrapped up a massive weekend of purging and downsizing.
 Our house is completely decimated, and it feels great!
 We'll share this account in a future post updating our week 20 progress on [30-weeks to Minimalism](/posts/30-weeks-to-minimalism/).